sajjadGG/book-python/basics/oop/init.rst

 .. glossary::

     constructor
         Method called at object instantiation used to create object.
         Constructor is called on not fully initialized object and hence do not have access to object methods.
 Constructor should return ``None``.

     initializer
         Method called at object instantiation used to fill empty object with values.
 Initializer is called upon object initialization and hence can modify object and use its methods.
 Initializer should return ``None``.

 Syntax
 ------
->>> class Astronaut:
+>>> class MyClass:
-...     firstname: str
-...     lastname: str
+...     myattribute: str
 ...
-...     def __init__(self, firstname, lastname):
+...     def __init__(self, myvar):
-...         self.firstname = firstname
-...         self.lastname = lastname
+...         self.myattribute = myvar
 >>>
 >>>
->>> astro = Astronaut('Mark', 'Watney')
+>>> myobj = MyClass('my value')
 >>>
->>> print(astro.firstname)
-Mark
->>> print(astro.lastname)
+>>> print(myobj.myattribute)
-Watney
+my value

 Initializer Method Without Arguments